NXP/isochron/docs/isochron.8.md

 When the tc-etf qdisc is used, the deadline is `(s + delta < S)`, where `delta` is the "fudge factor" of the `tc-etf` qdisc.

+BUGS
+====

+Versions starting with `0.x` should be expected to be unstable, and not necessarily maintain binary compatibility on the network (between sender and receiver) or on the filesystem (the format of the report file).
+When using an unstable version, it is expected that the producer and the consumer of the data are running the same version of isochron.

 AUTHOR
 ======